friendly-bits/shell-scheduler/README.md

 For a complete integration example, see [`EXAMPLE-HAGEZI-FETCH.md`](EXAMPLE-HAGEZI-FETCH.md) - a concurrent downloader for DNS blocklists.
 It demonstrates per-job parameters, signal forwarding, cleanup of orphaned child processes, and bookkeeping across callbacks.

-For another complete (and quite involved) integration example, see [`test-matrix.sh`](tests/test-matrix.sh) - a script which runs multiple instances of the test suite in parallel with Bash and Busybox ash, across the full and mini variants of the scheduler, using the scheduler itself to orchestrate the parallelization.
+For another complete (and quite involved) integration example, see [`test-matrix.sh`](tests/test-matrix.sh) - a script which runs multiple instances of the test suite in parallel with Bash, Busybox ash and shed, across the full and mini variants of the scheduler, using the scheduler itself to orchestrate the parallelization.

 ## Code authorship and the use of generative AI